Model M Screen Reader Keypad

 IBM Screen Reader Keypad[ASK]

-The IBM Screen Reader Keypad ("SRK") was an 18-key function keypad that was the peripheral component of the IBM Screen Reader series, first announced in January 1988.
+The IBM Screen Reader Keypad ("SRK") was an 18-key function keypad that served as the peripheral component of the IBM Screen Reader series, first announced in January 1988.
 The IBM Screen Reader was a part of the IBM Independence Series product range[1][1]

 IBM - The IBM PC's debut details - The first 10 years [accessed 2022-09-24].

 and on introduction a pioneering screen reader designed to help people with hard or lack of sight access a PC.
-Whilst this keypad is erroneously solely attributed and named after the IBM Screen Reader/2 that was released as late as June 1992[2][2]
+Whilst this keypad may be (erroneously) solely attributed and named after the IBM Screen Reader/2 that was released as late as June 1992[2][2]

 IBM - IBM Screen Reader/2 Brief Description of Announcement, Charges, and Availability (#292-363) [accessed 2023-03-07].

-, the Screen Reader Keypad was actually introduced with Screen Reader 1.0 and was included with versions 1.1, Screen Reader/DOS series and finally Screen Reader/2 series without any modification to the keypad design.
-The Screen Reader Keypad is a part of the large IBM Model M keyboard family and is currently its second smallest known member than uses IBM's famed buckling spring clicky key-switches behind only the Model M15 Numeric Keypad Option.
-It's a very dense device and in fact shares numerous IBM Model F esque internal design traits as the keypad is in fact related to the IBM 3290-1/5080 Numeric and Program Function Keypads.
-Only one part number is known - P/N 1393387, FRU 1393515, feature code 2549.
+, the Screen Reader Keypad was actually introduced with Screen Reader 1.0 and was included with versions 1.1, Screen Reader/DOS series and finally Screen Reader/2 series without modification to the keypad design.
+The Screen Reader Keypad is a part of the large Model M keyboard family and is currently the second smallest known member that uses IBM's famed buckling spring clicky keyswitches (behind only the Model M15 Numeric Keypad Option).
+It's a very dense device and in fact shares numerous IBM Model F esque internal design traits, something due to the fact it's related to the earlier IBM 3290-1/5080 Numeric and Program Function Keypads.
+Whilst it has a PS/2-style plug, the Screen Reader Keypad does not work correctly through a PS/2 keyboard port.
+Only one part number is known - 1393387 (FRU 1393515, feature code 2549).
 The Screen Reader Keypad was withdrawn from marketing on 28th April 1995 and replaced by a new keypad with an integrated cable (P/N 06H5990)[3][3]

 IBM - Withdrawal: IBM Screen Reader Keypad and Cable -- Replacement Available (#195-112) [accessed 2023-03-08].